AlgoMaster Logo

 Intuition

-A left child is a leaf if it exists but has no children of its own (both left.left and left.right are null).
-If that's the case, we take its value.
-Then we recurse into both the left subtree and the right subtree to find any other left leaves deeper in the tree.
+A left child is a leaf when it exists and both left.left and left.right are null.
+When that holds, we add its value.
+Then we recurse into both subtrees to collect any left leaves deeper in the tree.

 Algorithm